 Total: -10 pips/ -0.05% loss

 Overall, it was not a bad trade and it’s still early in the week.
-There’s plenty of market left to trade and hopefully we’ll see some good stuff with all of the major data coming up on the forex calendar.
-Stay tuned by following me on Twitter and Facebook for updates.
-Thanks, good luck and good trading!
+There’s plenty of markets left to trade and hopefully, we’ll see some good stuff with all of the major data coming up on the forex calendar.
+Stay tuned for updates.
+Thanks, good luck, and good trading!

 Good morning Forex friends!
 I’ve been away for a hot minute, but I’m back with a potential day trade short on Cable.
 Will the recent consolidation area attract more traders to jump in the downtrend?

 The environment isn’t looking too good for risk-on traders as we got disappointing data from around the globe last week (most notably the weak US jobs report).
 The fun didn’t stop there as Francois Hollande was elected president of France this weekend.